itpp-labs/misc-addons/ir_config_parameter_multi_company/doc/index.rst

   * **param1** = *value1* -- default value for param1
   * **param2** = *value2* -- default value for param2

-* Now if we switch to company1 and make following updates:
+* Now if we switch to companyA and make following updates:

   * **param1** = *value11*